HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Even though serveless framework works with different providers, this design are pretty bounded to AWS.
+- Even though serveless framework works with different providers, this design is pretty bounded to AWS.
 -

 # Rationale and alternatives